jscottcarson/iotanium/docs/source/features/features.rst

 Convenience Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Your IoTanium board includes a number of convenience functions, which are baked into the ``iotanium`` module of the Micropython firmware.
-These functions allow you to easily interact with the sensors of the ESP32, as well as some hardware features of the board.
+IoTanium boards include a number of convenience functions baked into the ``iotanium`` module of the Micropython firmware.
+These functions allow developers to easily interact with the sensors of the ESP32 as well as some hardware features of the board.
 In this section, we will walk through the convenience functions that are available.

 This section assumes you have: